ReScience/rescience.github.io/05-FAQ.md

 supply the missing pieces, and thus restore replicability.

-## Are there any publication fees ?
+## Are there any publication fees?

 No. Re**Science** promotes open access and relies on the volunteer work of editors and reviewers.
 And the free hosting by GitHub.

-## Can I submit a paper using proprietary tools such as Matlab ?
+## Can I submit a paper using proprietary tools such as Matlab?

 No. If we aim at replicability, we have to make sure the proposed implementation allows anyone to re-run and understand the code without any